 God has given me this incredible ability to persevere and used this experience as a witness and testimony to the healing power of God.

-I wouldn’t have had the bravery to share this before now, but I know I don’t have to cling to the shame of this.
+I wouldn’t have had the bravery to share this before.
+But now I know I don’t have to cling to the shame of this.
 My poor decisions didn’t give anyone the right to hurt me.

-I still have moments that it hurts, and I look at my beautiful daughter and worry that she is too pretty, too friendly, and hate that I have to prepare her for the violence sin perpetuates in this world.
+I still have moments that it hurts.
+I look at my beautiful daughter and worry that she is too pretty, too friendly.
+It’s not fair that I have to prepare her for the violence sin perpetuates in this world.

 I’ll do my best to teach her how to be safe, but I can’t be there for her every minute, only God can, and I know nothing will ever happen to her that He can’t heal if she surrenders it.